psyguy/oldpsyguy.github.io/_posts/2019-04-03-fraternizing-with-r-and-breaking-the-ice.md

 ## _But I’m too old for this :(_

-This graph summarizes why you should start learning R:
+This graph summarizes why you should still start learning R:

 ![image](https://user-images.githubusercontent.com/8527082/55494231-a94d0600-563a-11e9-816d-2bbfd6cab64f.png)